 FMHACA was given further statutory authority to enforce and implement food safety and quality regulations as defined in the Food Medicine and Healthcare Administration and Control Councils of Ministers Regulation No 299/2013.
 This legislation states that food must be wholesome and produced in accordance with the relevant safety and quality requirements.
 Imported products failing to meet these standards will be returned to the country of origin or destroyed at the point of entry.
 For example, products that are expired or have deteriorated in quality may be seized and returned or destroyed.
 In a case where the violative product was detected in post-market surveillance, FMHACA has the authority to pull it from stores' shelves and destroy it.
 This regulation also provides broadly-defined requirements dealing with food storage, handling, and transportation, and prohibits counterfeiting and adulteration.
-In 2014, FMHACA issued a 38-page Directive to Food Exporters, Importers and Wholesalers (Amharic)

-to remind the trade of the requirements that must be met to sell and distribute food and beverage products in the marketplace.
-FAS is seeking to translate this Directive and will publish it in a GAIN report upon completion.
+In 2014, FMHACA issued a Directive to Food Exporters, Importers and Wholesalers to remind traders of the requirements that must be met to sell and distribute food and beverage products in the local marketplace.

-The Ministry of Agriculture (MOA) regulates plant and livestock health and the safety of livestock products originating from and imported into the country.
-MOA's regulatory authority over plant health matters is codified in in the Plant Quarantine Regulation, Council of Ministers Regulation No. 4/1992.
+The Ministry of Agriculture (MOA) regulates the safety of imported plant product, as authorized in the Plant Quarantine Regulation, Council of Ministers Regulation No. 4/1992.
 The definition of 'plants' includes living plants, plant products and seeds.
 Plants and other related articles must be accompanied by an import permit, a phytosanitary certificate from the competent authority from the origin country, and are subject to quarantine inspection.
-Shipping containers carrying plants or plant articles must be marked with the following information: contents, origin, address of shipper, supplier, or freight forwarder, name of consignee, and entry point in Ethiopia.
-In cases where pests are detected in an incoming shipment, MoA may allow the cargo to undergo treatment to destroy or inactivate the subject pest.
-Otherwise, the shipment will be rejected and destroyed or returned.
+Shipping containers carrying plants or plant articles must be marked with the following information: contents; origin; address of shipper, supplier, or freight forwarder; name of consignee, and entry point in Ethiopia.
+In cases where pests are detected in an incoming shipment, MOA may allow the cargo to undergo treatment to destroy or inactivate the subject pest.

-MoA's quarantine and livestock disease control authorities are codified in Animal Diseases Prevention and Control Proclamation No. 267/2002.
+The newly-formed Ministry of Livestock and Fisheries (MOLF) is responsible for quarantine and livestock disease issues.
 Imports of livestock, meat and by-products, and genetics require an import permit along with a health certificate from the country of origin.
 When applying for an import permit, the importer must identify the type of product, country of origin, means of transport, date of arrival, countries transited, and port of entry.
 Upon arrival, livestock, meat and by-products, as well as genetic materials will be subject to inspection.
 The Guidelines for Import and Export of Animal Genetic Material spell out the recommended procedures and requirements in greater detail.

-In coordination with FMHACA and MoA, the Ethiopian Standards Agency (ESA) develops the national food safety standards, some of which are mandatory while others are voluntary.
-FMHACA and MoA enforce these national standards.
-A list of the voluntary standards, ranging from food microbiology to food labeling and from beans to bananas, can be found in the ESA Standards Catalogue.
+In coordination with FMHACA, MOLF, and MOA, the Ethiopian Standards Agency (ESA) develops the national food safety standards, some of which are mandatory while others are voluntary.
+FMHACA and these Ministries enforce the national standards that correspond to their respective jurisdictions.
+ESA Standards Catalogue (2015) contains a list of the voluntary standards, ranging from food microbiology to food labeling and from beans to bananas.
 It is important to note that health and safety aspects, such as maximum residue limits for pesticides or other contaminants that are found in voluntary standards are, in fact, mandatory and shipments must comply with these requirements.
 The voluntary aspect of these standards only refers to quality-related issues, such as the grade of the product.

-Mandatory standards 'have the force of law' and are 'enforced by laws and administrative regulations'.
-While the list of compulsory standards is currently unavailable online, the relevant food products subject to these requirements are fresh and canned fruits and vegetables, coffee (export), alcoholic and non-alcoholic beverages, edible oil, oilseeds, and salt.
+ESA Mandatory Standards 'have the force of law' and are 'enforced by laws and administrative regulations'.
+Food products subject to specific compulsory requirements are fresh and canned fruits and vegetables, coffee (export), alcoholic and non-alcoholic beverages, edible oil, oilseeds, food additives, as well as pre-packaged foods, including baby foods.